wilsonmar/oss-perf/ga_metrics.md

-This page provides a tutorial on the use of Google Analytics (abbreviated to "GA") from the viewpoint of site **speed** to ensure that sites operate quickly enough for customer satistifaction and user productivity.
+This page provides a tutorial on the use of Google Analytics (abbreviated to "GA") to provide insight into selecting and validating the impact of changes to improve site **speed**.

-Statistics on **user abandonment**  Bounce Rate or % Exit and
+Statistics on **user abandonment**, Bounce Rate or % Exit and
 <a href="#Crashes">Crashes and Exceptions</a>
-are also relevant here.
+are also relevant
+because they indicate resulting higher customer satistifaction and user productivity.

 ## Retention and Revenue impact
 This work is different than the "performance" of AdWords and SEO techniques to yield customers.